 He along with his team served for 13 months in the earthquake that ravaged Bhuj-Kutch, Anjar provided services like shelter, physical rehabilitation, personal hygiene, medicine distribution, etc. About 1000 people benefitted from his services.
 This was acknowledged by our present Prime Minister Shri Narendra Modi when he was the Chief Minister of Gujarat.

-Recently his Dream Project called Didwania (Ratanlal) Avedna Kendra – Hospice Centre, Sewadham where mentally ill dying and destitutes can breathe their last in peace under proper care, inaugurated by Smt.
-Sumitra Mahajan, Speaker Lok Sabha and he gave up fasting of 12 years he took for uplift of dying destitute section of the society.
+In 2016 Dream Project called Didwania (Ratanlal) Avedna Kendra – Sewadham, a Hospice Centre, where mentally ill dying and destitutes can breathe their last in peace under proper care, was inaugurated by Smt.
+Sumitra Mahajan, Speaker Lok Sabha and on this day, he gave up “Annatyag” of 12 years he took for upliftment of his ashramites.

 Sudhir Bhai’s humanitarian work has been admired and acclaimed by many renowned National Internationally personalities like Baba Amte, Mother Teresa, and Ex- Presidents, Prime Ministers, Shri Suresh Bhaiyyaji Joshi, Smt.
 Sumitra Mahajan – Speaker Loksabha and Cabinet Ministers of India.
 He received numerous awards like Vayoshreshta, Godfrey Philips and Maharshi Dadhichi Award.

-Under leadership of Sudhir Bhai Goyal Sewadham Ashram has a Vision 2017 which aims towards providing shelter & rehabilitation, food, medical aid, education to special children, health & hygiene cloths, proper care and maintenance with love, care and compassion to 1000 unfortunate souls who are living non existing life and abandoned, neglected by our society.
+Under leadership of Sudhir Bhai Goyal Sewadham Ashram has a Vision 2018 which aims towards providing shelter & rehabilitation, food, medical aid, education to special children, health & hygiene cloths, proper care and maintenance with love, care and compassion to 1000 unfortunate souls who are living non-existent life and abandoned, neglected by our society.